ClickHouse/clickhouse-docs/docs/en/guides/sre/keeper/index.md

   :::note
   If this setting is turned off, you may reconfigure cluster via altering replica's `raft_configuration` section manually.
-However, there are no guarantees the update will be applied -- replica will try to commit changes for `coordination_settings.configuration_change_tries_count` times and fail.
+However, you need to edit files on all replicas as only the leader will apply changes.

-  On the contrary, if a `reconfig` query was accepted, there is a guarantee that desired configuration will be applied.
+  On the contrary, you can send a `reconfig` query through any ZooKeeper-compatible client.
   :::

 A node `/keeper/config` is present that contains last committed cluster configuration in the following format: